Tennis-Japan, sponsors join athletes to support Osaka after French Open withdrawal | Sports-Games

 Naomi Osaka received support from her country Japan, her sponsors, leading sporting figures and tennis fans on Tuesday after the world number two withdrew from the French Open in a row about media duties, saying she had been suffering from depression and anxiety.
 One of the biggest names in sport, Osaka stunned the tennis world when she pulled out of the Grand Slam on Monday after being fined and threatened with expulsion for declining to face the media after her first-round match on Sunday.

-Japanese sponsor Nissin Foods wished Osaka a quick recovery while the world's biggest athletic shoe maker, Nike, lauded her for her courage in sharing her mental health experience.
-"Naomi Osaka's decision reminds us all how important it is to prioritise personal health and well-being," Mastercard, one of Osaka's long list of sponsors, said in a statement.

-Japanese automaker Nissan Motor Co also showed solidarity with its brand ambassador.
-"We stand by her decision and wish her well," Nissan said.

 Swiss watch brand TAG Heuer, owned by LVMH, said it supported its ambassadors also during challenging periods.
-Vickie Skorji, who manages a helpline at TELL, a non-profit counselling service in Japan, said society needed to be "more respectful and supportive" of mental health.

-"Who has asked her how she is doing?
-She put out a statement and said 'I need to take care of myself,' and she's been punished," Skorji told Reuters.
 'INCREDIBLY BRAVE'

-Skorji's thoughts echoed earlier comments from women's tennis trailblazers Martina Navratilova and Billie Jean King.
+Women's tennis trailblazers Martina Navratilova and Billie Jean King also offered support to Osaka.
 "It's incredibly brave that Naomi Osaka has revealed her truth about her struggle with depression," King wrote on social media.
 "Right now, the important thing is that we give her the space and time she needs.
 We wish her well."

-Williams sisters Serena and Venus, as well as younger American players Coco Gauff and Sloane Stephens, chimed in with messages of support as the focus shifted from Osaka's responsibilities to her wellbeing.
-There were also messages of support from athletes in other sports.
+Williams sisters Serena and Venus, as well as younger American players Coco Gauff and Sloane Stephens, added messages of support as the focus shifted from Osaka's responsibilities to her wellbeing.
+There were also supportive messages from athletes in other sports.

-Osaka said "the rules are quite outdated in parts" and expressed desire to work with tennis administrators to improve things for players, press and fans.
-Former British No. 1 Laura Robson told BBC that the four Grand Slams, who threatened Osaka with an expulsion from Roland Garros and future majors, should not have let the matter escalate.
+Osaka said "the rules are quite outdated in parts" and expressed a desire to work with tennis administrators to improve things for players, press and fans.
+Former British number one Laura Robson told BBC that the four Grand Slams, who threatened Osaka with an expulsion from Roland Garros and future majors, should not have let the matter escalate.

 There was also some criticism of Roland Garros organisers for their handling of the matter.
-French Tennis Federation President Gilles Moretton read a prepared statement on Monday offering Osaka their support but the irony of him not taking questions afterwards was not lost on some.
+French Tennis Federation President Gilles Moretton read a prepared statement on Monday offering Osaka support but then did not take questions afterwards, leading to some criticism.

 "So the FFT handled the Ms Osaka mental health concerns without empathy or sensitivity.
 Then the FFT President refuses to take questions at a presser.
 An own goal," wrote former Australian tennis official Richard Ings.
 Six-time major champion Boris Becker was worried Osaka's career could be in danger because of her mental health issues.
-(Additional reporting by Kiyoshi Takenaka, Ian Ransom, Shrivathsa Sridhar, Frank Pingue, Martyn Herman, Lea Guedj and Silke Koltrowitz; Editing by Peter Rutherford and Christian Radnedge)
+(Additional reporting by Kiyoshi Takenaka, Ian Ransom, Shrivathsa Sridhar, Frank Pingue, Martyn Herman, Lea Guedj, Silke Koltrowitz and Sudipto Ganguly; Editing by Peter Rutherford, Christian Radnedge and Toby Davis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)